 “Just let me in dude, I have the visa”

 A heated exchange began, a five hundred rupee note swapped hands and, finally, I was in India.
-The joy.

 I missed Pakistan almost instantly as I was assailed from all sides by touts trying to sell me shit.